15 Fun Activities At Work that your Employees Will Love

 What better way to have fun than organizing a cook-off.
 This culinary event promises both smacks of salty - fun both ways.
 A cooking experience requires team members to pitch in together and be creative.
 This brings out the leadership skills of a few employees.

 Have your employees pre-sign up as either participants or judges.
 Make a few groups out of these participants.
 The dishes can be anything from starters to desserts.
 Please make sure the groups register the cuisines they are going to cook.
 You don't want to have 13 different-tasting apple pies.

 4. Is there a “Lip Sync Battle”

 It's worth noting a thing or two from Jimmy Fallon.
 Dividing your office into small groups for lip sync battle promises nothing but fun.
 Have the groups pick a few songs beforehand and put on a show and enjoy!
-Yes, we know its silly but its a great team-building activity with incredible potential for fun!
+Yes, we know it's silly, but it's a great team-building activity with incredible potential for fun!

 5. Trivia Night

-We don’t think trivia nights are just for brainiacs.
-Have a team compile a few trivia questions, select a reader and voila!
+We don't think trivia nights are just for brainiacs.
+Have a team compile a few trivia questions, select a reader, and voila!
 You have a trivia night.
-Activities like these not only consume less amount of time but also improves company culture.
+Activities like these consume not only less amount of time but also improves company culture.
 It acts as a great ice breaker for including new employees in your workforce.

 The best thing about trivia nights is that it hardly makes a hole in your pocket.
 And don’t forget to include prizes for the winners.

 Organize a trivia night and witness a healthy competition among your employees.